Best 5 Year Fixed Rate Mortgages

 When coming to the end of your 5-year term, a lender will automatically move you over to its Standard Variable Rate (SVR), which tends to be much costlier and could increase your monthly repayments.
 To avoid this, many borrowers seek to find a new fixed deal by remortgaging.

-This depends.
-While a 5-year mortgage will protect you from rising interest rates for longer compared to a 2-year deal, the added flexibility of locking into a shorter term could prove more beneficial should prices fall instead.
-If you’re stuck between the two, you could instead compromise with a 3-year deal.
+This depends on your circumstances and preferences.
+Five-year mortgages typically charge higher rates than two-year fixes, but they can also protect borrowers from rising interest rates for longer.
+However, some borrowers may prefer the flexibility of locking into a shorter term, and a two-year fix could prove more beneficial should prices fall instead.
+If you’re stuck between the two, you could instead compromise with a three-year deal.

 Yes, however, it’s worth checking with your lender first to find out how much you can overpay your mortgage by each year without having to pay an Early Repayment Charge (ERC).
 As long as you don’t exceed your lender’s annual allowance, you should be able to make overpayments either as a lump sum or by raising your monthly repayments.